P5vc/Documentation/Contributing/codeStandards.md

 - Use Python3
 - Only comment when:
-  - You're describing the function of a major block of code (docstrings are a valid alternative)
+  - You're describing the function of a major block of code (docstrings are a valid alternative, if describing a function/class)
   - You're explaining the function of a particularly unusual or hard-to-read piece of code
   - You have specific intentions that you fear future developers may miss or overlook
 - Never unpack lists or dictionaries over multiple lines, unless the following apply: